10/30/2024

 Chief Executive Officer

-Thanks, Jared, and thank you everyone for joining today's call.
+Thanks, Jared, and thank you, everyone, for joining today's call.
 To begin the call today, I would first like to address the impact of Hurricane Milton on our people.
-I am happy to report that all our teammates are safe, although a small number of individuals and their families were displaced, and we have provided shelter assistance for them.
-Scott will address the financial impacts of the hurricane.
-To address the myriad of data points and moving pieces from the quarter, I want to make some overall big picture comments on our performance.
+I am happy to report that all our teammates are safe, although a small number of individuals and their families were displaced and we have provided shelter assistance for them.
+Scott will address the financial impacts of the hurricane in his comments.
+Before we address the myriad of data points and moving pieces from the quarter, I want to make some overall big picture comments on our performance.
 We had a good quarter.
-Optimizing performance in the current market environment and our efforts allow us to increase the midpoint of our full-year FFO guidance.
+Optimizing performance in the current market environment and our efforts allow us to increase the midpoint of our full year FFO guidance.
 Let me start with the biggest contributor to FFO growth, which is store performance.
-The extra space same store pool performed consistently with our expectations, with quarter ending and October occupancy of 94.3%.
+The extra space same store pool performed consistently with our expectations with quarter ending and October occupancy of 94.3%.
 This solid performance allows us to increase the bottom end of 2024 same store guidance.
-Revenue for the life storage same pool came in slightly below our expectations, but this was generally offset by meaningful outperformance with respect to expenses.
+Revenue for the life storage same store pool came in slightly below our expectations. but this was generally offset by meaningful outperformance with respect to expenses.
 Having completed the move to a single brand in the latter part of the quarter, we are just starting to see the benefits of a single brand.
-We fully expect this group of stores to follow the same pattern of improvement into and during 2025 as the 143 life storage stores that we converted to the extra space brand at closing in 2023.
-Our non-same store properties are also outperforming our expectations and contributed to our FFO beat.
+We fully expect this group of stores to follow the same pattern of improvement into and during 2025 as the 143 life storage stores that we converted to the Extra Space brand at closing in 2023.
+Our non-same-store properties are also outperforming our expectations and contributed to our FFOB.
 Outside of store performance, our external growth initiatives are exceeding projections.
-In the third quarter, we added 63 third-party managed stores gross, netting 38 stores.
-Year to date, we've added 124 net stores to the platform and we anticipate adding approximately 100 additional properties by year end.
+In the third quarter, we added 63 third-party managed stores gross netting 38 stores.
+Year to date, we've added 124 net stores to the platform, and we anticipate adding approximately 100 additional properties by year end.
 This would make 2024 our best year for net additions to our management program outside of the life storage merger.
-Our bridge loan program expanded with $158 million in new loans originated in this quarter and we have increased our expected average hold of such loans to $925 million for the year.
-On the acquisition front, we have deployed $334 million in wholly owned and joint venture to the company.
-We have increased our acquisition to the company's level of acquisition year to date and are seeing an encouraging increase in accretive opportunities.
+Our bridge loan program expanded with $158 million in new loans originated in this quarter.
+And we have increased our expected average hold of such loans to $925 million for the year.
+On the acquisition front, we have deployed $334 million in wholly owned and joint venture acquisitions year to date and are seeing an encouraging increase in accretive opportunities.
 Lastly, we continue to find efficiencies in the business and have again lowered our G&A guidance for the year.
 Overall, I am very pleased with our performance and trajectory this year.
 We continue to leverage our scale to find efficiencies in all areas of the business, optimize store performance, and grow our ancillary businesses to drive FFO growth.
 Our higher portfolio occupancy positions us well to capitalize on an improving new customer rate environment when fundamentals recover.
 I will now turn the time over to Scott.

 speaker